MicrosoftDocs/azure-management-docs/articles/azure-arc/overview.md

 Currently, Azure Arc allows you to manage the following resource types hosted outside of Azure:

-* [Servers](servers/overview.md) and Virtual Machines: Manage Windows and Linux physical servers and virtual machines hosted outside of Azure.
+* [Servers](servers/overview.md) and virtual machines: Manage Windows and Linux physical servers and virtual machines hosted outside of Azure.
 Provision, resize, delete, and manage virtual machines based on [Azure Stack HCI](/azure-stack/hci/manage/azure-arc-vm-management-overview) and on [VMware vCenter](./vmware-vsphere/overview.md) or [System Center Virtual Machine Manager](./system-center-virtual-machine-manager/overview.md) managed on-premises environments.
 Enable self-service VM operations on-demand using Azure role-based access control (RBAC).
 * [Kubernetes clusters](kubernetes/overview.md): Attach and configure Kubernetes clusters running anywhere, with multiple supported distributions.
 * [Azure data services](data/overview.md): Run Azure data services on-premises, at the edge, and in public clouds using Kubernetes and the infrastructure of your choice.
 SQL Managed Instance and PostgreSQL (preview) services are currently available.